 Status: This study is ongoing.

-Study Population: Participants have HIV (subtype A).2
+Study Population: Participants are treatment-naive and have HIV (subtype A).2

 Additional clinical trials evaluating LC002 have also been completed, including a Phase 2 trial (NCT00918840) that evaluated LC002’s immunogenicity and effect on viral load levels during an analytical treatment interruption of ART.15

 ACTG 5176 (NCT00270205):